evanwill/_drafts/_notes/ubuntu-tips.md

 date: 2017-01-02
 ---

-Ubuntu is great, but here are some essentials and tips to fix some issues that I regularly encounter.
+Ubuntu is great, but here are some essentials and tips to get started and fix some issues that I regularly encounter.
+This post is from Ubuntu < 17.04, when Ubuntu shipped with the Unity desktop.
+Since 17.10+, Ubuntu ships with Gnome desktop, so some of this post is not relevant or out-of-date--check my notes about [Gnome on Ubuntu]({{ "/notes/ubuntu-gnome.html" | absolute_url }}) for tips.

 ## Install essentials